Bounga/bounga.org/_posts/2011-09-12-thor-a-command-line-scripting-tool.markdown

 # Add parameters

 Tasks can take arguments.
-This way you don't need to use environment variables anymore like you're used to with Rake:
+This way you don't need to use environment variables anymore as you're used to with Rake:

 {% highlight ruby %}
   class Test < Thor